Alabama State Tax Extension: The Ultimate Guide

 FAQs

-Do I have to pay my Alabama taxes when I file an extension?
+Do I have to pay my Alabama taxes to qualify for an extension?

 Who is eligible for an extension in Alabama?